-The peer review process plays a vital role in success of any research publication.
-We at Indique Law Journal promises the transparent and quality double-blind peer review process.
-To assure these Publications has an obligation to assist the research community in all aspects of publishing ethics we do not encourage any form of Plagiarism and duplicate submissions.
+The peer review process plays a vital role in successful any research publishing.
+We Indique Law Journal (ISSN: 2582-8126) promises the transparent and quality double-blind peer review process.
+To assure these Publications has an obligation to assist the research community in all aspects of publishing ethics, especially in cases of plagiarism.

 What is Plagiarism?